vaderrama/flaskAPI/README.md

 Enjoy !

+####In some operating systems it will be necessary in case of error in the JWT libraries, add the following command : `pip3 install cryptography`
 ## Description and context
 ---
 Rest API that returns different data in JSON of the inventory of Materials of a company